INDIA – Kolkata, Andaman Islands, Bhubaneswar, Hyderabad, Tamil Nadu (Dec 11-Jan 4 )

 Image result for tirupathi temple

 Forty million Hindus visit every year.
 Arriving after 13 hours on the train at 7:30 AM, I caught a bus one hour up the 17 km long, switchbacking road to the top of the mountain and Tirupathi.
-Leaving my pack in a luggage storage, I was allowed to join the darshan (fee) line for the normal cost of 300 rupees (~$6).
+Leaving my pack in luggage storage, I was allowed to join the darshan (fee) line for the normal cost of 300 rupees (~$6).
 I think they took pity on me.
 The people I joined had already been in line for two hours but didn’t seem to mind me budding in.
 Feeling lucky with my great break, I was optimistic that it would not be long.
 The free line was across a small lake in a cage of their own.
 Their route was longer than ours.
 It will take them twelve hours to reach the temple.

 The Hindu religion has a pantheon of 33 million gods, of which Vishnu is the most important.
 Lord Venkateswara is believed by followers to be a very merciful form of Vishnu, being the fulfiller of every wish made to him by the devotees.
 This is important, as Hindu gods are viewed as being easily bribable.
 Venkateswara is known by other names, most notably Srinivasa – it can get very confusing.
 1,500 years ago, the queen donated the 18-inch silver idol of Venkateswara to the sacred shrine.
 This idol is believed to be self-manifested, as there is no known sculptor possessing the capability to sculpt idols of god so proportionately.
 Further, no human being is known to have installed it in the shrine.
 Over the centuries, coronations were held in the temple and it received many gifts of gold and jewels.
 It is now the second richest temple in the world (number one is in Kerala, India).
 Indians take their religion pretty seriously.

 Many devotees have their head tonsured as an offering to God during their pilgrimage.
 The daily amount of hair collected is over a ton.
 The hair thus gathered is sold by the temple organization a few times a year by public auction to international buyers for use as hair extensions and in cosmetics, bringing over $6 million to the temple’s treasury.
-This is the second highest income generating activity in the temple.
+This is the second-highest income-generating activity in the temple.

 The line soon entered ‘the cage’, a six-foot wide tiled sidewalk enclosed with iron bars and chain link fence that snakes through the town.
 With a solid metal roof and a crush of people, there is no escape.
 Luckily bathrooms and emergency exits were occasionally accessible.
 A snack stand would have made a killing.
 I had one opportunity to buy some biscuits through the chain link.
 Snapping them up, I offered to share with everyone around me.
 They looked at me in very odd ways.
 Virtually no one accepted.
-I was in physical contact with at least two others at all time.
-Many were shaven bald and they kept feeling their head to remind themselves what they had actually done.
-Traveling only about one kilometre, you can imagine how slow this was moving.
+I was in physical contact with at least two others at all times.
+Many were shaven bald and they kept feeling their head to remind themselves what they had done.
+Travelling only about one kilometre, you can imagine how slow this was moving.
 The line once stood still for over 30 minutes.
 Amazingly, some families had small children.
-I talked to 3 young guys from Bangalor for a while but otherwise interacted with no one.
+I talked to 3 young guys from Bangalore for a while but otherwise interacted with no one.
 None showed any interest in me and I don’t speak Hindi.
 This was not a relaxing time.

 Related image

 After five hours, it looked like we were getting close when we entered a building for the obligatory security check.
 Security checks are a fact of life in India.
 There is always a metal detector, but these are universally ignored.
 Baggage is passed through X-ray and everyone gets a thorough frisk.
 Two lines for everything – one for men, one for women.
 Cameras are confiscated.
 I was told at this point that I could not go in as I was wearing shorts.
 Upset, I pulled them down to cover my knees and they let me continue on.
 We then entered one of three large rooms and waited for an hour.
 Somebody stood up to go to the bathroom and the crowd stampeded for the exit producing a crush of people at the narrow door.
 We then entered 4 connected rooms, each about 10X60 feet and with a small doorway at each end.
 You can imagine what happened at the door.
 I was in contact with at least six others in the squeeze.
-That led into a stairwell divided by chain link to merge with the two-hour line.
+That led into a stairwell divided by a chain link to merge with the two-hour line.
 These people had booked at least one month previously for 50 rupees.
 I was jealous.

 Then into another ‘cage’ and finally, after 7 fatiguing hours of shuffling along, we joined the free line inside the temple.
 Everybody was getting pretty excited.
 Wonderfully carved stone pillars and gold shrines were passed.
-As we approached the shrine to the powerful Lord Venkateshwara, Priests shoved us along and I had about three seconds to view a tiny stick figure down a dimly lit 30 foot long corridor!!!.
+As we approached the shrine to the powerful Lord Venkateshwara, Priests shoved us along and I had about three seconds to view a tiny stick figure down a dimly lit 30-foot-long corridor!!!.
 Pushed away from the “view”, I joined other lines to other shrines, one to his mother and another frenzied line where priests held a silver cup to the top of the pilgrim’s head.
 Our reward was a cookie ball.

-Disorientated by the wandering route of the cage and intermediary buildings, I got totally lost trying to find my pack, but eventually made it down to Tirumala by 6:30.
+Disorientated by the wandering route of the cage and intermediary buildings, I got lost trying to find my pack, but eventually made it down to Tirumala by 6:30.
 Then I had a four-hour bus to Chennai (pop 10 million, the fourth largest city in India – formally Madras), the capital of Tamil Nadu.
 I had only a small glass of chai and some biscuits that I was able to buy through the chain link fence to eat all day.
-It was late, I could only find a grungy room, and stayed awake most of the night with mosquitoes.
+It was late, I could only find a grungy room and stayed awake most of the night with mosquitoes.

 Settled first about 1500 BC, TN was controlled by 3 large dynasties by 300 BC.
 The Tamils constructed huge cities rivalling any in China or Europe and has been attracting seafaring traders for 2000 years from China, Greece, Phoenicia, Rome and Babylon.
 Tamil ideas of reincarnation, karma, and yogic practice were spread to SE Asia.
 The end result of this cross-pollination was the architectural wonder of Angkor Wat, the gestation of Balinese Hinduism and much of the philosophy of classical Buddhism.
-The Portuguese and Dutch arrived in the 16th century, but were replaced by the British in 1639.
+The Portuguese and Dutch arrived in the 16th century but were replaced by the British in 1639.
 The French went to war, lost and withdrew to Pondecherry in 1756.
 The 2004 tsunami wrecked havoc here.
 Nowadays, most Tamils speak Tamil and more English than Hindi.

 Image result for Shore Temple

 The Five Rathers consist of 5 temples, a lion and a finely sculpted elephant all hewn from one single granite monolith.
 Each temple is dedicated to a different deity and is covered in fine carvings.
-Arjuna’s Pennance consists of relief carvings of scenes of Hindu myth covering one huge boulder.

 Related image